YigeWang-WHU/clarifai-descriptions/README.md

+#clarifai-descriptions

-Get a poetic description of any image using the Clarifai API.
+Generates a poetic description of any image using machine learning and computer vision.